Home Cocktails Ordinary Drink Bramble

 Common Mistake

-A common mistake is not using enough crushed ice, which can dilute the drink and affect its texture and presentation.
+A common mistake is not using enough crushed ice, which can lead to a less refreshing drink and a quicker dilution.

 Frequently Asked Questions

-Can I use a different type of liqueur in a Bramble?
+Can I use other types of gin for a Bramble?

-What type of gin works best in a Bramble?
+What type of crushed ice is best for a Bramble?

-How can I enhance the presentation of a Bramble?
+How can I enhance the blackberry flavor in a Bramble?

 You Might Also Like